Asjas/fastify-shopify-graphql-proxy/README.md

 `fastify-shopify-graphql-proxy` is a plugin for the [Fastify](https://github.com/fastify/fastify) framework that is based on [koa-shopify-graphql-proxy](https://github.com/Shopify/quilt/tree/master/packages/koa-shopify-graphql-proxy).
-It allows for proxying of GraphQL requests from an embedded shopify app to Shopify's GraphQL API.
+It allows for proxying of GraphQL requests from an embedded Shopify app to Shopify's GraphQL API.

 Any `POST` request made to `/graphql` will be proxied to Shopify's GraphQL API and the response will be returned.